 This MD&A contains forward-looking statements and forward-looking information (collectively, Forward-Looking Statements), within the meaning of applicable securities laws, that are based on our management's beliefs and assumptions and on information currently available to our management.
 You can identify Forward-Looking Statements by terms such as "may", "will", "should", "could", "would", "outlook", "believe", "plan", "envisage", "anticipate", "expect" and "estimate", or the negatives of these terms, or variations of them.
-The Forward-Looking Statements contained in this MD&A include, but are not limited to, statements regarding the conduct of our clinical trials with TH1902 and tesamorelin, the timelines associated to those clinical trials and the filing of an sBLA with the FDA, the development of a multi-dose pen injector using the F8 formulation, the growth of our revenues and the value generated from our commercial and research and development activities.
+The Forward-Looking Statements contained in this MD&A include, but are not limited to, statements regarding the conduct of our clinical trials with TH1902 and tesamorelin, the timelines associated to the Phase 1 clinical trial using TH1902, the filing of a supplemental Biologic License Application (sBLA) evaluating tesamorelin for the treatment of NASH with the U.S. Food and Drug Administration (FDA), the potential approval by regulatory agencies of tesamorelin for the treatment of NASH, the development of a multi-dose pen injector using the F8 formulation, the growth of our revenues, the value generated from our commercial and research and development activities, and the potential benefits to be derived from the addition of a partner for our Phase 3 clinical trial evaluating tesamorelin for the treatment of NASH.

 Although the Forward-Looking Statements contained in this MD&A are based upon what the Company believes are reasonable assumptions in light of the information currently available, investors are cautioned against placing undue reliance on these statements since actual results may vary from the Forward-Looking Statements.
-Certain assumptions made in preparing the Forward-Looking Statements include that: the current COVID-19 pandemic will have limited adverse effect on the Company's operations and its business plan; sales of EGRIFTA SV® and Trogarzo® in the United States will increase over time; the Company's commercial practices in the United States and the countries of the European Union will not be found to be in violation of applicable laws; the long-term use of EGRIFTA SV® and Trogarzo® will not change their respective current safety profile; no recall or market withdrawal of EGRIFTA SV® and Trogarzo® will occur; no laws, regulation, order, decree or judgment will be passed or issued by a governmental body negatively affecting the marketing, promotion or sale of EGRIFTA SV® and Trogarzo® in countries where such products are commercialized; continuous supply of EGRIFTA SV® and Trogarzo® will be available; the Company's relations with third-party suppliers of EGRIFTA SV® and Trogarzo® will be conflict-free and such third-party suppliers will have the capacity to manufacture and supply EGRIFTA SV® and Trogarzo® to meet market demand on a timely basis; no biosimilar version of EGRIFTA SV® will be approved by the FDA; the Company's intellectual property will prevent companies from commercializing biosimilar versions of EGRIFTA SV® in the United States: Trogarzo® will be reimbursed in key European countries; the FDA will approve the F8 formulation and the multi-dose pen injector; the FDA and the European regulatory agencies will approve a common design for the Phase 3 clinical trial studying tesamorelin for the treatment of NASH in the general population; the Company will succeed in conducting such Phase 3 clinical trial and its Phase 1 clinical trial using TH1902 in various types of cancer; the Company's research and development activities using peptides derived from its oncology platform will yield positive results allowing for the development of new drugs for the treatment of cancer; the Company's European infrastructure is adequate to commercialize Trogarzo® in Germany and in other European countries; and the Company's business plan will not be substantially modified.
+Certain assumptions made in preparing the Forward-Looking Statements include that: the current COVID-19 pandemic will have limited adverse effect on the Company's operations and its business plan; sales of EGRIFTA SV® and Trogarzo® in the United States will increase over time; the Company's commercial practices in the United States and the countries of the European Union will not be found to be in violation of applicable laws; the long-term use of EGRIFTA SV® and Trogarzo® will not change their respective current safety profile; no recall or market withdrawal of EGRIFTA SV® and Trogarzo® will occur; no laws, regulation, order, decree or judgment will be passed or issued by a governmental body negatively affecting the marketing, promotion or sale of EGRIFTA SV® and Trogarzo® in countries where such products are commercialized; continuous supply of EGRIFTA SV® and Trogarzo[®] will be available; the Company's relations with third-party suppliers of EGRIFTA SV[®] and Trogarzo[®] will be conflict-free and such third-party suppliers will have the capacity to manufacture and supply EGRIFTA SV® and Trogarzo® to meet market demand on a timely basis; no biosimilar version of EGRIFTA SV® will be approved by the FDA; the Company's intellectual property will prevent companies from commercializing biosimilar versions of EGRIFTA SV® in the United States; Trogarzo[®] will be reimbursed in key European countries; the FDA will approve the F8 formulation and the multi-dose pen injector; the Company will succeed in pursuing the conduct of its Phase 1 clinical trial using TH1902; the Company will be able to secure additional resources to initiate its Phase 3 clinical trial evaluating tesamorelin for the treatment of NASH; research and development activities using peptides derived from its oncology platform will yield positive results allowing for the development of new drugs for the treatment of cancer; the Company's European infrastructure is adequate to commercialize Trogarzo® in Germany and in other European countries; and the Company's business plan will not be substantially modified.